-(1) All pleadings and other legal papers shall be printed in double space on white paper that is 8 1⁄2 inches wide and 11 inches long, and shall be secured by appropriate metal or plastic fasteners.
-All exhibits shall be tabbed and labeled.

-(2) All pleadings and other legal papers to be filed shall be accompanied by a cover sheet which shall include:

-(i) in the upper left-hand corner the name of the filing party, the name, address, and telephone number of the attorney representing the filing party, or if the party is not represented by counsel, the address and telephone number of the filing party;

-(ii) the full caption of the litigation;
+- (1) All pleadings and other legal papers shall be printed in double space on white paper that is 8 1⁄2 inches wide and 11 inches long, and shall be secured by appropriate metal or plastic fasteners.
+All exhibits shall be tabbed and labeled. - (2) All pleadings and other legal papers to be filed shall be accompanied by a cover sheet which shall include: - (i) in the upper left-hand corner the name of the filing party, the name, address, and telephone number of the attorney representing the filing party, or if the party is not represented by counsel, the address and telephone number of the filing party; - (ii) the full caption of the litigation;

-(iii) the title of the pleading or other legal paper; and the name and address of the attorney of record for any party, including the name of the attorney's firm, or a designation that a party without an attorney is pro se, and the pro se party's address.

-(3) The cover sheet shall be substantially in the following form:
+- (iii) the title of the pleading or other legal paper; and the name and address of the attorney of record for any party, including the name of the attorney's firm, or a designation that a party without an attorney is pro se, and the pro se party's address. - (3) The cover sheet shall be substantially in the following form:

-(NAME OF FILING PARTY) (NAME OF FILING PARTY'S ATTORNEY OF RECORD )

-, : IN THE COURT OF COMMON PLEAS

-Plaintiff : OF THE 17 TH JUDICIAL DISTRICT

-: OF PENNSYLVANIA

-VS. : COUNTY BRANCH

-:

-, :

-Defendant :

-:

-:

-: NO.

-(NAME OF PLEADING OR OTHER LEGAL PAPER FILED)

-(Name of party) (Name of that party's attorney) (Name of other party) (Name of other party's attorney)

-(Name of party)

-(Name of other party)

-(Name of that party's attorney)

-(Name of other party's attorney)
+(NAME OF FILING PARTY) (NAME OF FILING PARTY'S ATTORNEY OF RECORD ) Plaintiff vs. IN THE COURT OF COMMON PLEAS OF THE 17TH JUDICIAL DISTRICT OF PENNSYLVANIA COUNTY BRANCH Defendant (NAME OF PLEADING OR : : : NO. OTHER LEGAL PAPER FILED) (Name of party) (Name of that party's attorney) (Name of other party) (Name of other party's attorney) (Name of party) (Name of other party) (Name of that party's attorney) (Name of other party's attorney)